 Most T-bone car accidents are caused by one driver failing to yield to another at an intersection.
-This could happen because the other driver ran through a red light or stop sign, or if they experienced a vehicle malfunction and couldn’t stop.
-The most common reason for T-bone accidents, however, is simply negligent driving.
+This could happen because the other driver ran through a red light or stop sign or if they experienced a vehicle malfunction and couldn’t stop.
+However, the most common reason for T-bone accidents is simply negligent driving.

-Every person on the road is expected to meet basic duties of care to ensure other people’s safety.
+Every person on the road is expected to meet basic care duties to ensure other people’s safety.
 Texting while driving, running red lights, driving under the influence of alcohol or drugs, or changing lanes without signaling is negligent behavior that can result in a breach of duty of care.
-In these cases, the victim in an accident may be able to sue the responsible party.
+In these cases, the victim of an accident may be able to sue the responsible party.

-For a free legal consultation with a t-bone accidents lawyer serving North Las Vegas, call 702-602-HURT
+For a free legal consultation with a t-bone car accident lawyer in North Las Vegas, call now.